Józef Poniatowski: Duchy of Warsaw and victory in the Austro-Polish War

 Following French Emperor Napoleon I's victory at the Battle of Jena and the ensuing evacuation by Prussia of her Polish provinces, in November 1806 Poniatowski was asked by the Prussian king Frederick William III to assume the governorship of Warsaw, to which he agreed; he also assumed the command of the city's municipal guard and citizen militia forces organized by local residents.
-All of this turned out to be a short-lived Polish provisional authority, because quick succession of events on the European scene presented the Poles with new opportunities and forced upon them new choices.
+All of this turned out to be a short-lived Polish provisional authority, because the quick succession of events on the European scene presented the Poles with new opportunities and forced upon them new choices.

 At the end of that year Joachim Murat and his forces entered Warsaw and Poniatowski had to define his role within this new political reality.
-It took protracted negotiations with Murat (they liked each other and quickly became friends) and persuasion by Józef Wybicki (who urged the Prince to get on board, before the window of historic opportunity closes), but before the year was over Poniatowski was declared by Murat to be "chief of the military force" and was leading the military department on behalf of the French authorities.
+It took protracted negotiations with Murat (they liked each other and quickly became friends) and persuasion by Józef Wybicki (who urged the Prince to get on board, before the window of historic opportunity closed), but before the year was over Poniatowski was declared by Murat to be "chief of the military force" and was leading the military department on behalf of the French authorities.
 Dąbrowski, who was the choice of many Polish veterans of the Polish Legions and of the Insurrection, as well as Zajączek were bypassed, even though they both had served under Napoleon when Poniatowski was inactive.
 On 14 January 1807, by the Emperor's decree, the Warsaw Governing Commission was created under Stanisław Małachowski, and within this structure Poniatowski became officially Director of the Department of War and set about organizing the Polish army.

 In July 1807 the Duchy of Warsaw was created.
 In its government Poniatowski on 7 October became Minister of War and Head of Army of the Duchy of Warsaw (minister wojny i naczelny wódz wojsk Ks.
 Warszawskiego), while Napoleon, not yet quite trusting him, left the supreme military command in Davout's hands until summer of 1808.
 Poniatowski officially became Commander in Chief on 21 March 1809.
 The Minister of War became completely devoted to the creation and development of this new, ostentatiously Polish army.
-The Duchy's army existed and operated under most difficult circumstances and its success depended largely on the military and political skills of the chief commander.
+The Duchy's army existed and operated under the most difficult circumstances and its success depended largely on the military and political skills of the chief commander.
 For example, it was severely underfunded and most of the military units were kept by Napoleon outside of the country, to be used in numerous campaigns, which is why Prince Józef had a rather small force at his disposal during the war of 1809.